Bayer settles thousands of U.S. Roundup cases with trial attorneys

 Bayer in June struck an agreement on about 75% of the 125,000 claims stemming from its $63 billion takeover of seed and chemical company Monsanto in 2018.

-The parties are expected to return to Chhabria's court on Sept.
-24 to discuss next steps.
+The parties are expected to discuss next steps at a Sept.
+24 hearing.

 (Reporting by Tom Hals in Wilmington, Delaware; Editing by David Gregorio)